What is Rabies?

 Myths and Rumors About Rabies

 Since it has been around for quite some time, people have made certain claims about rabies.
-To note, there are three prevailing beliefs about the virus:
+Note, there are three prevailing beliefs about the virus:

 1. Rabies only comes from stray dogs and cats.